A new report has revealed there are some high-demand occupations lacking an adequate supply of graduates.

 There’s a skills shortage for engineering roles in Australia.

-Good Education Group is proud to partner with Refraction Media by helping promote this year’s Australian STEM report.
+Good Education Media is proud to partner with Refraction Media by helping promote this year’s Australian STEM report.

 There is a common belief that if graduates want to stay ahead of the competition and increase their chances of a lucrative and long-lasting career, then it’s best to sign up for a science, technology, engineering or maths (STEM) degree.